dillonlee06/VSCode-Fastpages-Project/_posts/2022-09-19-Psychology-notes.md

 categories: [CSP Notes, Week 5]
 title: Psychology and the Good Life Notes
 ---
+- 40 % of students have an excessive amount of stress.
+- 1/3 are so depressed it is difficult to function.
+- 40% say that they feel hopeless in school.
+- 60% of students have excessive amounts of anxiety.

 **Blog a note of gratitude to someone on campus and someone at home, record your experience in GH Pages.**
 - Someone on campus: